Native C++ Module

 }

-Now you can import the generated code and call the service in src/main/index.ts:
+In src/main/index.ts, you need to import the generated code and call the C++ service from TypeScript:

 import { app } from '@mobrowser/api';